 Applications are reviewed by the Scholarship Committee along with Scholarship Fund Holders.
 The successful recipient's school is informed directly and recipients are presented with a congratulatory letter at their respective commencement ceremony detailing how to claim the scholarship.

 This scholarship is awarded to a student who possesses the character and qualities exemplified by Brad Bowles: enthusiasm, superior athletic commitment, demonstrated academic effort, camaraderie and team spirit.
 This scholarship is awarded to a West Vancouver Secondary student who currently resides in West Vancouver and is enrolling in a post-secondary institution in B.C.
+All applicants must submit an essay of no more than 500 words describing yourself, how you identify with the personal attributes that were so important in Bradley's life and your future career aspirations.

 This scholarship is awarded to a student who has demonstrated involvement in music and/or drama pursuits and is committed to including music and/or drama as part of their career plan.
 Students must also show evidence of community service and have a high academic standing.
 Financial need of the recipient will also be considered.
 This scholarship is awarded to a student who resides in West Vancouver and is enrolling in a post-secondary institution in Canada or the United States.
 Preference is given to students enrolling in a Canadian institution.